MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-git/includes/5-exercise-make-and-track-changes.md

     </html>
     ```

-1. Save the file and close the online editor.
+1. Save the file and close the editor.

 1. Use a `git diff` command to see what changed: